Skip to main content

 • Confirm your rostered orgs reflect your district’s school and departmental structure

-• Note: Reporting is tied to rostered orgs only.
-Manually created orgs (e.g., PLCs) are useful for sharing but not reflected in reporting
+• Note: Reporting is tied to the orgs that classes are associated with.
+For bulk-rostered schools & districts this means reporting will default to the bulk-rostered orgs.
+Manually created orgs (e.g., PLCs) are useful for sharing but will not be reflected in reporting unless the class-org association is adjusted manually to reflect these manually created orgs as well.

 • For any manually created org, assign at least one Org Manager to manage users